GiveRadar doesn't take a cut. We couldn't find a direct donate page, so visit their site.

 - Where is Badan Registrasi Wilayah Adat located?

-- Headquartered in Bogor, Indonesia.
+- Headquartered in Bogor, West Java, Indonesia.

 - Is Badan Registrasi Wilayah Adat trustworthy?